Château Gruaud Larose Saint-Julien 2022 - 2nd Grand Cru Classé BIO

 About the wine:

-Château Gruaud Larose 2022 is primarily composed of Cabernet Sauvignon, but also includes 14% Merlot and 3% Cabernet Franc, 95% of which was aged in new oak barrels.
-This 2022 vintage, with its inky color, offers a striking nose of crème de cassis, pencil shavings, liquid violet, and a lovely minerality reminiscent of crushed stone.
-This powerful, full-bodied Gruaud Larose delivers beautiful depth on the mid-palate, fine, polished tannins, and an exceptional finish.
-It is best to keep it deep in the cellar for a decade if possible, but it should have an incredibly long lifespan.
-I think it is as good as the 2018 and ranks among the estate’s absolute classics.
+The 2022 Château Gruaud Larose is primarily made from Cabernet Sauvignon, but also includes 14% Merlot and 3% Cabernet Franc, 95% of which was aged in new barrels.
+This 2022 vintage, with its inky color, offers a striking nose of blackcurrant cream, pencil shavings, liquid violet, and a lovely minerality reminiscent of crushed stone.
+This powerful, full-bodied Gruaud Larose delivers great depth on the mid-palate, fine, polished tannins, and an exceptional finish.
+It’s best to let it age in the back of the cellar for a decade if possible, but it should have an incredibly long shelf life.
+I think it’s as good as the 2018 and ranks among this estate’s absolute classics.
 2035–2075

 Yves Beck